 - Preheat the oven to 300 degrees F and line a baking sheet with parchment paper.

-- Spread the granola mixture evenly on the parchment-lined baking sheet into an even layer and bake for 20 to 30 minutes or until golden-brown and crispy.
+- Spread the granola mixture on the parchment-lined baking sheet into an even layer.
+It will be a somewhat thick layer, and this is normal!
+Bake for 20 to 30 minutes or until golden-brown and crispy.

 - Use a spatula or wooden spoon to break the granola into clusters.ย